-Explanation: The intent here is that by assessing the body of knowledge in climate change, including Indigenous Traditional Ecological Knowledge (ITEK), for concepts and language appropriate to the Region, we can then ensure that it is incorporated into the scientific foundation of our decisions.
+Explanation: The intent here is that by assessing the body of knowledge in climate change, including Indigenous Knowledge, for concepts and language appropriate to the Region, we can then ensure that it is incorporated into the scientific foundation of our decisions.

 Obj VII.
 3: The Region’s leadership practices include governance principles and vocabulary.

-Outcome C (5 yrs): The Region understands the mechanics and vocabulary of governance and how they apply in different contexts across the Region.
+Outcome C (2027): The Region understands the mechanics and vocabulary of governance and how they apply in different contexts across the Region.

 Explanation: Knowing how to assess and retool governance is key to effective leadership and business efficiency.
 The intent here is to build the Region’s knowledge in this vital capacity area.